 Myth #10: Nonstick Is Just as Good at Browning Food as Other Cookware

-Perhaps the biggest drawback of nonstick cookware: You can't use high heat, so you won't ever get a nice crust on a steak or other meat.
-It simply won't produce a good Maillard reaction that adds so much flavor to your food.
+Perhaps the biggest drawback of nonstick cookware: You can't use high heat, so it's hard to get nice crust on a steak or brown other foods.
+It simply won't produce that good Maillard reaction that adds so much flavor to your food.

-And because you're going to have a tough time getting a crust on anything, you're not going to have any crispy bits of flavor left to make a pan sauce.
+And because you're going to have a tough time getting anything nicely browned, you're not going to have many crispy bits of flavor left to make a pan sauce.

 Instead, you need clad stainless or cast iron, or, really, just about any other kind of cookware.

-The ability to get good browning and not have to worry about pans taking a "beating" from metal utensils far outweighs any potential advantage of using nonstick pans for daily cookware.
+In our opinion, the ability to get good browning outweighs any potential advantage of using nonstick pans for daily cookware.

 Maybe you're trying to save a few calories by using nonstick cookware because you want to avoid adding fat to a pan.
-But the body needs fats to absorb certain nutrients--and good fats are actually very healthy.
+But the body needs fats to absorb certain nutrients--and good fats are actually a necessity for good health.
 So nutritionally speaking, you're better off using a few teaspoons of olive oil or avocado oil in a stainless pan and cutting those calories elsewhere.
 The payoff for a few extra calories is better nutrition--and much better taste.